 P1.
 Scheduling Guidelines

-Academic timetables for faculty and students will be scheduled as follows:
+Academic timetables for faculty and students will be scheduled in line with the Academic Collective Agreement as follows:

 - Monday to Thursday between 0800 and 2200 hours